 Array Communications & Array Processing

 Array Communications and Array Processing have evolved into a well-established research area moving from old diversity systems, conventional direction nulling and phased-arrays to space-time communications, advanced superresolution direction finding algorithms and superresolution beamformers.
-The idea of combining Arrays with Communication Systems is recent and has the potential of providing more powerful wireless communication systems where both space and time information is exploited.
+The idea of combining Arrays with Communication Systems has the potential of providing more powerful wireless communication systems where both space and time information is exploited.

-Biomedical Image and Signal Processing
+Biomedical Image and Signal Processing and Hearables

 Image and Signal Processing has a lot to offer to Biomedical sciences: Biomedical data analysis may be used to make explicit information that is implicit in the data, thus help us understand better how the human body works and also help the clinicians with diagnosis and visualisation of their data.
 The Group has active projects concerning the analysis of EEG and MEG data, 3D MRI data related to cancer research, microarray data concerning gene expression, and work combining computer graphics with image processing technologies for plastic surgery planning.